 Talk to Your Doctor

 There is no reason your life should be on hold each and every month.
-If you find that your monthly period is taking a toll on your lifestyle, request an appointment to talk to your physician about treatment options and getting your life back on track without monthly interruptions.
+If you find that your monthly period is taking a toll on your lifestyle, schedule an appointment to talk to your physician about treatment options and getting your life back on track without monthly interruptions.
 Or, call us at 770.720.7733.